jjohnson-47/blackboard-content-hub/docs/README.md

 ## Key Features

-- **Animated Banner**: Dynamic hero section with ember particle effects
-- **Enhanced Component Browser**: Filter and search through available components
+- **Interactive Component Browser**: Filter and search through available components
 - **Responsive Preview**: View components at different screen sizes
 - **Detailed Component Pages**: Comprehensive documentation for each component
 - **Mobile-First Design**: Optimized for all devices from mobile to desktop